VCityTeam/UD-SV/dummysvgtest.md

-## Using html image will fail: the links won't work.
+## Using `html image` will fail: the links won't work.
 Period.

+Links won't work because the rendered html will present that as an image as opposed to svg...

 ### With sanitize = true: FAILS image present but links are not clickable
 As proposed by https://stackoverflow.com/questions/46381436/github-svg-not-rendering-at-all use sanitize=true
 <img src="https://raw.githubusercontent.com/VCityTeam/UD-SV/master/SoftwareComponents/Diagrams/ComponentSortedByCategories.svg?sanitize=true"